Ram-9177/CC_V1/MONGODB_ATLAS_SETUP.md

 3. Choose free M0 tier cluster; select a region close to majority of users (e.g., `aws-ap-south-1` for India).
 Cluster name defaults to `Cluster0`.

 ## 2. Network & Access Security
-Atlas wizard asks for IP allow list & DB user.
-For Data API only:
+Atlas wizard asks for IP allow list & DB user (for driver):
-1. IP Allow List: add `0.0.0.0/0` initially (broad) or restrict to known build hosts later.
+1. IP Allow List: add `0.0.0.0/0` initially (broad) or restrict later.
-2. DB User: Create one (e.g., `hostel_admin`).
-Password is NOT used by Data API endpoints in our current design, but keep it stored in a password manager; you may need it if you ever switch to a driver.
+2. DB User: Create one (e.g., `hostel_admin`) and note the password.

-## 3. Skip “Choose a connection method”
+## 3. Obtain Connection String
-When the modal shows Drivers / Compass / Shell etc., close it.
-We won’t copy the `mongodb+srv://` string here.
+When the modal shows Drivers / Compass / Shell etc., choose Drivers → Node.js and copy the `mongodb+srv://` connection string.
+Replace `<password>` with your DB user password.

-## 4. Enable Data API
+## 4. (Skip Data API)
-1. Left sidebar: Data Services (or Build & Deploy) → Data API.
-2. Click Enable.
-3. Select the Data Source: your cluster (e.g., `Cluster0`).
-4. Create API Key → name `hostel-connect-key`.
-5. Copy:
-   - Base URL → becomes `MONGODB_DATA_API_URL`
-   - API Key → becomes `MONGODB_API_KEY`

-Do NOT share the API key publicly.
+No action needed; we use the driver directly.
+Remove any old Data API keys if present.

 ## 5. Create Database & Collections
 1. Browse Collections → “Add My Own Data”.